“Google: I know everything,

 Electricians learn the most during their work tenure.
 The experience is evident when someone interacts with a seasoned and experienced electrician as compared to a fresher.

-Every electrical issue is unique in some way, and your experience and knowledge together makes it possible to find a resolution.
+Every electrical issue is unique in some way, and your experience and knowledge together make it possible to find a resolution.

-As per the annual survey of hours and earnings done by office of the national statistics, it has been concluded that the electricians are one of the highest paid jobs in London.
+As per the annual survey of hours and earnings are done by the office of the national statistics, it has been concluded that the electricians are one of the highest-paid jobs in London.
 This survey is conducted every year since 2014 and the results are shared in November.